Find the perfect rose colour

 (Auswinston) English Shrub Rose

 You can create a spectacular effect with roses in orange shades.
-Bright and vibrant, the deepest orange shades will bring heat and drama to mixed border designs, whereas the lighter, more delicate shades can add a subtle pop of much needed color.
+Bright and vibrant, the deepest orange shades will bring heat and drama to mixed border designs, whereas the lighter, more delicate shades can add a subtle pop of much needed colour.

 (Auswest) English Shrub Rose